 After years and years of studying, the knowledge that we have accumulated is massive.
 We have and are still trying to explain the wonderful mechanisms behind everything.
 There is so much to learn about — the human body, the earth, and the universe, to say roughly.
 And the more we know, the more knowledge can be broken down into more subsections.

-The details and divisions go on and on, so that we sometimes don’t even know where to start.
-Because of that, sometimes we find it easier not to think about it at all.
-Sometimes science seems daunting, like a black hole that we’d rather avoid than fall into.
+The details and divisions seem endless, making it difficult to know where to start.
+Because of that, we sometimes find it easier not to think about it at all.
+Science can appear daunting, like a black hole that we’d rather avoid than fall into.
+Similarly, when venturing into fields like finance, the complexities can feel overwhelming, especially when considering aspects like finance video production, which require a clear understanding of intricate concepts to effectively communicate them.

 2. The information is complicated

-Not only is there a lot to know, most of the information on science is not easy to understand.
+Not only is there a lot to know, but most of the information on science is not easy to understand.
 More than just the complicated names used in science — a daisy is classed as bellis perennis — the fact that complex processes intertwine and happen at the same time requires great patience and perseverance to get through.
-The learning may be frustrating, but understand that you don’t have to know all at once.
-Break the information in bite-size portions or lessons which are to be taken day by day — it’ll make it easier to digest!
+The learning may be frustrating but understand that you don’t have to know all at once.

 3. Reliance on the internet